-During my third year of training, I encountered the first patient with oral cancer, and an interest in the disease was fired.
+During my third year of training, I encountered the first patient with oral cancer, and my interest in the disease was fired.
 I was shocked and saddened by the situation that exists in India.
-Oral cancers are a significant health problem in India because of high exposure among the population, especially the most disadvantaged, to risk factors, coupled typically with late diagnosis and resultant poor outcomes.
+Oral cancers are a significant health problem in India because of high exposure among the population, especially the most disadvantaged, to risk factors, late diagnosis, and poor outcomes.
 In subsequent years, I lost several relatives to cancer through late diagnosis, and my interest in oral cancers, especially early diagnosis, developed into a passion.

-After my internship and two years of general practice in India, I followed my husband to Japan, where he was working, and, being unable to practice there, took a position as a Dental Assistant.
-The dentist who employed me was aware of my interests and encouraged me to learn the language and pursue my academic goals there.
-It was a daunting prospect, but I decided to take his advice and am glad I did.
-I gained entry into the best dental school in Japan, The XXXX Medical and Dental University, which also has a considerable reputation for research.
-I was thrilled to be able to join the Oral cancer research group as my Ph.D. lab.
+After my internship and two years of general practice in India, I followed my husband to Japan, where he was working, and, unable to practice there, took a position as a Dental Assistant.
+The dentist who employed me knew of my interests and encouraged me to learn the language and pursue my academic goals there.
+It was daunting, but I took his advice and am glad I did.
+I entered the best dental school in Japan, The XXXX Medical and Dental University, which also has a considerable reputation for research.
+I was thrilled to be able to join the oral cancer research group for my Ph.D. lab.

-My Ph.D. research was a fascinating experience, but, having seen the pathologies only through microscopes, I now have a strong desire to acquire the skills and knowledge to enable me to work directly in providing early diagnosis and consequently improved outcomes and to do so among disadvantaged and marginalized communities be it in India or elsewhere.
+My Ph.D. research was a fascinating experience, but having seen the pathologies only through microscopes, I now want to acquire the skills and knowledge to work directly in providing an early diagnosis and treatment, particularly for disadvantaged and marginalized communities in India and elsewhere.
 I am also intensely interested in designing and propagating effective preventative education.
-I hope to combine this work with research and teaching to share my passion and encourage others to work in this vital work area.
+I hope to combine this work with research and teaching to share my passion and encourage others to work in this vital area.

 I have five years of research experience in radiation biology; being unable to practice there is one of the fundamental aspects of oral radiology.
-Apart from my research duties at TMDU, I am a clinical observer in Oral Radiology and observe around 20 patients daily in the CBCT section alone.
-I believe that this provides a firm foundation to enable me to excel within the program.
+Apart from my research duties at TMDU, I am a clinical observer in Oral Radiology and observe around twenty patients daily in the CBCT section alone.
+This provides a firm foundation to enable me to excel within the program.

 I believe that my academic record will ensure my potential and diligence.
-I also think that my research experience and results demonstrate my ability to think creatively.
-I have an ‘eye for detail,’ determination in pursuing goals, and the vital ability to work effectively in cooperation with others as a team member or leader.
+My research experience and results demonstrate my ability to think creatively.
+I have an ‘eye for detail,’ determination to pursue goals, and the vital ability to work effectively in cooperation with others as a team member or leader.
 I also feel that rapidly acquiring fluency in the Japanese language shows that I apply exceptional determination and diligence to overcome obstacles.
 The creditable result of my Ph.D. studies, while undertaking the duties of mother and wife, also demonstrates an ability to manage my time efficiently and prioritize effectively.